$\langle x\rangle$ and $\langle x^2\rangle$ of the pion PDF from Lattice QCD with $N_f=2+1+1$ dynamical quark flavours: Lattice Details

 for $\Sigma$.
-This approach was first applied for $\langle x\rangle$ of the pion in Ref.~\cite{Baron:2007ti} and we used it recently in a computation of the pion vector form factor~\cite{Kostrzewa:2016vbz,Alexandrou:2017blh}.
+This approach was first applied for $\langle x\rangle$ of the pion in Ref.~\cite{Baron:2007ti} and we used it recently in a computation of the pion vector form factor~\cite{Kostrzewa:2016vbz,Alexandrou:2017blh}, where further details can be found.
 To further improve the signal, we use $N_\mathrm{src}=5$ sources per gauge configuration and average.
 The source time slices are chosen uniformly random in $[0, 1, \ldots, T-1]$.